-Porcelain-fused-to-metal crowns are stronger than ceramic crowns, which is especially important on molars.
-PFM or all-metal crowns cost around 10 to 20% less than all-ceramic crowns.
+Porcelain-Fused-to-Metal crowns are stronger than ceramic crowns, which is especially important on molars.
+PFM or all-metal crowns cost around 10 - 20% lesser than ceramic crowns.

 How long do porcelain crowns last?

-Some can last 25 to 30 years if patients take great care of them.
+Some crowns can last 25 to 30 years if you take care of them.
 Porcelain crowns specifically last anywhere from 5 to 15 years.
 The longevity of a crown will depend on many factors, including the wear and tear placed on the crown, a patient's dental habits, and maintenance of the crown with regular dental check-ups.